 - Set up gamification and prizes – Choose point values for activities, prizes and terms & conditions

 - Slides with audio or do you also want to include video (webcam or high-end camera feed).
-If you decide to go the hybrid route some or all of the presentations from the physical venue can be streamed live via a live video webcast.
+If you decide to go the hybrid route some or all of the presentations from the physical venue can be streamed live via a Webinar platform.

 - Live, simulive or on-demand: